 My hopes for updating in the future

-- Jetboil Minimo – this one is actually not exactly to shed the weight but to make cooking in the wild easier.
+- Jetboil Minimo – this one is not exactly to shed the weight but to make cooking in the wild easier.
 I saw how fast people had their water boiled when using such cookers.
 It saves energy and time.
 I had some serious problems with boiling water in cold and windy conditions so this kind of burner might help.

 - Titanium pot – One pot of about 750 ml would be just perfect.
 Titanium is expensive but lasts for years.
 I don’t need a whole set of pots and pans – just one is enough so I might get there soon.
 I would only get it if I don't buy Jetboil, there is no sense to have both.

 - Down sweater/jacket.
 I have a thin insulated jacket by Salomon that I absolutely adore and wear it all the time.
 It is perfect to add just a bit of warmth without over-heating.
 But sometimes it’s just not enough.
 I would love to get myself a light down jacket with a very high quality fill, so it’s warm but also small and light.